softloud/gjp/README.md

   head() %>%
   select(q_text, options)
 #> # A tibble: 6 x 2
 #>   q_text                               options
 #>   <chr>                                <chr>
-#> 1 Will Syria use chemical or biologi… If there is not a substantial lethal…
+#> 1 Will al-Shabaab commence official t… If Sharif Sheikh Ahmed does not win…
-#> 2 Will Syria use chemical or biologi… If there is not a substantial lethal…
+#> 2 Will al-Shabaab commence official t… If Sharif Sheikh Ahmed does not win…
-#> 3 Will Syria use chemical or biologi… If there is not a substantial lethal…
+#> 3 Will Syria use chemical or biologic… If there is not a substantial letha…
-#> 4 Will Syria use chemical or biologi… If there is not a substantial lethal…
+#> 4 Will Syria use chemical or biologic… If there is not a substantial letha…
-#> 5 Will Syria use chemical or biologi… If there is not a substantial lethal…
+#> 5 Will Syria use chemical or biologic… If there is not a substantial letha…
-#> 6 Will Syria use chemical or biologi… If there is not a substantial lethal…
+#> 6 Will Syria use chemical or biologic… If there is not a substantial letha…

 # now let's make sure we've got only two options
 forecasts %>%